Summary

 }

-For this input datatype, you would provide the name of the custom link interaction to create, a list of interaction conditions (i.e., fields and their arguments), and other parameters.
+For the input, you would provide the name of the custom link interaction to create, a list of interaction conditions (i.e., fields and their arguments), and other parameters.
 These are listed in the table below, along with links to sub-parameters used:

 ParameterTypeRequiredDefaultStabilityDescription